28 May 2020, 4:00PM

 In 2018 results, five UK publishers were awarded Literary Translation support: Book Island, Orenda Books, Parthian Books, Quercus Editions and Random House.

 In 2017 results, Oneworld Publications and Fitzcarraldo Editions were successful.

 Harvill Secker, Istros Books, Peirene Press, Arc Publications, Pushkin Press, Profile Books, Peter Owen, Comma Press, Serpent’s Tail, Quercus/MacLehose and Vagabond Voices are also UK publishers who have received funding from Creative Europe or the EU Culture programme (2007-2013).

 You can read through examples of these projects in the Funded Projects section of our website.
 For example, in 2014, Peirene Press received €20,043 from Creative Europe to translate, publish and promote three books:

 - White Hunger by Aki Ollikainen, translated from the Finnish by Emily Jeremiah and Fleur Jeremiah;

 - Reader for Hire by Raymond Jean, translated from the French by Adriana Hunter;

 - The Looking-Glass Sisters by Gøhril Gabrielsen, translated from the Norwegian by John Irons.

-Yes, e-books are now eligible.
+Yes, e-books are eligible.

-Please note that these dates are subject to change.
 Sign up to our newsletter for the latest deadline updates.